Woo Sang-ho (politician): Iraq war

-When the Iraq war had begun, the South Korean government was considering to dispatch their troops to Iraq.
+During the Iraq war, the South Korean government considered to dispatching troops to Iraq.
 Initially, Woo was one of the vocal critics opposed the dispatch.
 During an interview with People's Solidarity for Participatory Democracy, he condemned the dispatch as "reasonless and horrible", adding that "there must be massacres against the prisoners, as well as mistaken bombing against the civilians".
 However, after the government had already sent their troops, he changed his opinion, saying that "it's easy to oppose, but was inevitable when considering the situation of Korea".
-His decision was criticised by several activities.
-Nevertheless, he was one of the Uri MPs who condemned the then President of the United States George W. Bush for rationalising the war.
+His decision was criticised by several activists.
+Nevertheless, he was one of the Uri MPs who condemned President of the United States George W. Bush for rationalising the war.

 North Korea

 After being elected the parliamentary leader in 2016, Woo promised, "I will say what I have to say to North Korea."
 He denounced the 7th Congress of the Workers' Party of Korea as "illogical", adding that "denuclearisation while boosting nuclear armament is an unacceptable double standard."
-He again criticised North Korea in February 2017 when the neighbouring country shot a missile shortly after the inauguration of the newly elected US President Donald Trump.
-He indicated that the relationship between North Korea and the United States has been worsen due to the preemptive shootings of North Korea.
-He added that the preemptive shootings would only boost the international sanctions.
+He again criticised North Korea in February 2017 when they shot a missile shortly after the inauguration of the newly elected US President Donald Trump.
+He indicated that the relationship between North Korea and the United States would deteriorate due to the preemptive shootings of North Korea.
+He added they would only boost the international sanctions.

 In March 2017, Woo requested the United States government to adopt a hybrid policy towards North Korea, which mixes both sanctions and negotiations.

 In June 2022, Woo criticised the President Yoon Suk-yeol for watching a film titled Broker at a cinema after North Korea launched a rocket.
-He also denounced Yoon for "talking like so seriously but the reaction is not".

 China

-At the beginning of the COVID-19 pandemic, the South Korean government prohibited the entry of all foreigners visited Hubei starting from 4 February 2020.
-While several politicians criticised the decision as "too late", Woo appeared on Kim Ou-joon's News Factory on 3 February and said, "It's same as no one would enter if South Korea had already cut a tie with China since the beginning.
-Politicians are not supposed to say like that."
+At the beginning of the COVID-19 pandemic, the South Korean government prohibited the entry of all foreigners who visited Hubei starting from 4 February 2020.
+While several politicians criticised the decision as "too late", Woo appeared on Kim Ou-joon's News Factory on 3 February and expressed support.